Ghost Fleet (novel): Plot

 Prior to the main events of the novel, Indonesia collapsed into a failed state after a second war in Timor, and a dirty bomb was detonated in Dhahran, Saudi Arabia, which caused a massive spike in the price of oil and the collapse of the House of Saud.
-A newly-discovered natural gas field in the Mariana Trench provides China with energy security.
+A newly discovered natural gas field in the Mariana Trench provides China with energy security.
 Popular unrest leads to the removal of the Chinese Communist Party, and China becomes governed by a mix of businessmen and military leaders known as the Directorate.
 China and Russia have also developed the ability to detect and to track nuclear-powered ships by using Cherenkov radiation, which allows China to effectively neutralize the US Navy's nuclear submarine fleet.
 China plans to gain control of the third island chain and to secure dominance in the western Pacific Ocean.
 Meanwhile, the US military is overstretched in terms of manpower and resources from ongoing military operations in Afghanistan, Yemen, and Kenya.

-Using a computer virus to infiltrate the computer systems of the Defense Intelligence Agency, China launches a massive cyberattack on the United States that cripples many technologically-sophisticated systems, including the F-35 Lightning, which has been compromised with infected microchips in the supply chain.
+Using a computer virus to infiltrate the computer systems of the Defense Intelligence Agency, China launches a massive cyberattack on the United States that cripples many sophisticated systems, including the F-35 Lightning, which has been compromised with infected microchips in the supply chain.
 The attack includes the extensive use of anti-satellite weapons, which leads to the disabling of the Global Positioning System and the loss of several communications and reconnaissance satellites, which are critical to the US military.
 Russian fighters and drones launch a raid on the US military base in Okinawa, and the US military presence in Japan is neutralized.
 Supported by Russia, China captures Hawaii after a bloody battle and establishes the Hawaii Special Administrative Zone.
-The attack leads to the nearly-complete destruction of the US Pacific Fleet.
+The attack leads to the near-complete destruction of the US Pacific Fleet.

 The titular "Ghost Fleet" refers to the US Navy reserve fleets, which the United States reactivates as a low-tech fallback.
-The residents of Oʻahu and the surviving US military personnel launch an insurgency, known as the North Shore Mujahideen (NSM), against the Chinese occupiers by using the tactics that have been learned from insurgents during the Iraq and Afghanistan Wars.
+The residents of Oʻahu and the surviving US military personnel launch an insurgency, known as the North Shore Mujahideen (NSM), against the Chinese occupiers by using the tactics that have been learned from insurgents during the Iraq and Afghanistan wars.
 On the diplomatic front, the remaining allies of the United States remain neutral in the conflict except for Australia and the United Kingdom, the latter of which endures the secession of Scotland after a second independence referendum, which passed shortly after the attack.
-As part of what is dubbed a “Nuclear Lend-Lease” program to counter China and Russia’s Cherenkov radiation detection systems, Poland secretly lends several of its diesel-powered submarines to the US Navy in exchange for the delivery of ten B83 thermonuclear bombs to Poland to deter Russia.
-After the dissolution of NATO, the United States recognizes Greenland's independence from Denmark in exchange for using the fleet of the newly-renamed Kalaallit Nunaat, whose move the ghost fleet through the Northwest Passage.
+As part of what is dubbed a “Nuclear Lend-Lease” program to counter China and Russia's Cherenkov radiation detection systems, Poland secretly lends several of its diesel-powered submarines to the US Navy in exchange for the delivery of ten B83 thermonuclear bombs to Poland to deter Russia.
+After the dissolution of NATO, the United States recognizes Greenland's independence from Denmark in exchange for using the fleet of the newly renamed Kalaallit Nunaat, whose move the ghost fleet through the Northwest Passage.